 A few longer distance trains in Australia provide "MOTORAIL" service so your car can travel with you on board the train.

-Note that there is no Motorail vehicle carrying service between Sydney and Brisbane.
+Note that there is no longer any Motorail vehicle carrying service into Sydney, Melbourne or Brisbane.

 Fares are listed here to give you a general idea of the cost and will vary depending on the size of your vehicle and when you wish to travel.
 You should contact the train or ferry operator to get an exact price.